Computer Science for Cyber Security

 Specific entry requirements

-You should normally hold a first degree equivalent to at least a British lower second class bachelor's degree (2:2) in a computer-related subject.
-If your first degree is not in computing but you have worked in the computing industry you can also be considered.
+To join this course you'll need a 2:2 UK bachelor's degree in a computer-related subject.
+If you're without a degree in computing, but you have worked in the computing industry you can also be considered.
 If you have no experience or degree in a computing related discipline then you should consider our MSc in Computing Science.
 You would normally be proficient at programming in C++/Java or similar.

 Please also see the University's general entry requirements.